oktadev/okta-blog/_source/_posts/2022-08-29-react-typescript-redux.md

 {% img blog/react-typescript-redux/dashboard.jpg alt:"Screenshot of dashboard." width:"600" %}{: .center-image }

 If you recall, the value for the user's `given_name` is part of the Redux slice from our created selector `selectUserProfile`.
-Clicking `Show more` or `Show less` toggles our local state for `isExpanded` in the dashboard component to show or hide additional user profile info, which is a mix of other values from the `userProfileSlice` and additional values from the `UserContext` we created.
+Clicking `Show more` or `Show less` toggles our local state for `isExpanded` in the dashboard component.
+This allows us to show or hide additional user profile info, which is a mix of values from the `userProfileSlice` and additional values from the `UserContext` we created.

 ## Learn more about authentication, React, and Redux

 In this post, we used Okta's redirect model to manage authenticated state and user profile information within a React app.
-We also saw examples on when to use Redux, local state using React's `useState` hook, or React Context.
+We also looked at examples for when to use Redux, local state using React's `useState` hook, or React context.
 As you scale your apps, you might find that a mix of all three solutions is the right choice.

 You may also want to go further to handle more complex state management logic or add more customizations to your apps.
 The following links should help with potential next steps.